 There will be quite a few reopening changes to resort amenities and offerings not mentioned in this post, including transportation services and cleaning services, so we recommend taking a look at the list and full details for each that Disney has provided on their website.

-According to Disney’s website, the following resorts will also reopen to previously booked guests:
+According to Disney’s website, the following resorts will also reopen: